-The rear of the recorder is fitted with an Ethernet10/100 port and RS485, which supports:
+The rear of the recorder is fitted with an Ethernet10/100 port and RS485, except for the DR Graphic recorder which has these communication ports inside the recorder housing, which supports:

 - RS485 Modbus protocol and TCP/IP Modbus. - Web Browser.
-See "Web" on page 92
+See "Web" on page 106